bihealth/digestiflow-server/docs_manual/first_steps_flowcell_import.rst

 Then, update the following configuration settings:

 ``web:url``
-    Adjust the API URL to point to the location where you are now running your Digestiflow Web instance.
+    Adjust the API URL to point to the location where you are now running your Digestiflow Server instance.

 ``web:token``:
     Enter the token you received through the API into the file.